 When you hire a property manager for full service property management in San Diego, thorough knowledge of California Fair Housing Laws should be an aspect of service that you are provided.
+App for devices.

 Q: What Fair Housing Laws pertain to California and who enforces them?